sahil-rajput/Simple-Project/README.md

 # Simple Projects
-This directory contain some simple Projects.
+This repository contains simple Projects.
-This projects based on HTML, JavaScript, SQLite.
+These projects are based on HTML, JavaScript, SQLite.